rwxayheee/rwxayhee.github.io/_posts/2023-10-15-ADFR-Suite-v1.0-rc1-and-ADT-on-Apple-Silicon.md

 To use Rosetta in our VM, we need to (1) **Make it Accessible** by mounting, (2) **Add it to the Filesystem Configuration** so the mounting occurs automatically at startup, and (3) **Register it as an interpreter** to handle binaries with certain formats.

-We will follow the instructions in the [linked UTM documentation](https://docs.getutm.app/advanced/rosetta/#enabling-rosetta) on steps to enabling Rosetta.
+We will follow the instructions in the [linked UTM documentation](https://docs.getutm.app/advanced/rosetta/#enabling-rosetta) to enable Rosetta.

 ### Make Rosetta accessible through VirtioFS

-By doing the following commands, `/media/rosetta` is created to be the mount point for `rosetta` and the sharing is enabled by [VirtioFS](https://docs.getutm.app/guest-support/linux/#macos-virtiofs) -
+By doing the following commands in Terminal, `/media/rosetta` is created to be the mount point for `rosetta` and the sharing is enabled by [VirtioFS](https://docs.getutm.app/guest-support/linux/#macos-virtiofs) -

 ```shell
 sudo mkdir /media/rosetta